 Healing Children and Families Since 1876

-The Children’s Home of Kingston is a 501c3 not for profit organization providing a progressive range of services to boys and young men between the ages of 8 and 21 whose personal, social, developmental, or family situations preclude them from living at home or in a less restrictive setting, and who may benefit from milieu therapy, active psychotherapeutic interventions, and specialized care.
+The Children’s Home of Kingston is a 501(c)3 non-profit organization.
+We provide a progressive range of services to boys and young men between the ages of 8 and 21 whose personal, social, developmental, or family situations preclude them from living at home or in a less restrictive setting, and who may benefit from milieu therapy, active psycho-therapeutic interventions, and specialized care.

 - A structured environment enabling boys to explore their challenging behavior and learn successful new ways of relating to their families and communities.

 - A school that encourages boys to open themselves to learning and interest in their future careers.